heartcombo/devise/README.md

     end
     ```

-    Or you can simply add new behaviour to it:
+    Or you can simply add new behavior to it:

     ```ruby
     class Users::SessionsController < Devise::SessionsController